Chipping

 exact same swing can be used to hit

-bunker shots (which we will encounter on a regular basis) and to get
+bunker shots (which we will encounter on a regular basis) and to

-the ball out of tall thick rough.
+get the ball out of tall thick rough.
 Here

 is how to do it.

-Follow everything in your 50-yard pitch shot with the adjustments below:
+Follow everything in your 50-yard pitch shot with the adjustments

-- Open the stance
+- Open

 Be

-sure to open the club face first then grip the club instead of just
+to open the club face first then grip the club instead of just

 rotate your hands

-- Align yourself
+- Align

-so the club face points to the target
+yourself so the club face points to the target

-The following
+The

-- Rotate your left
+- Rotate

-shoulder toward the ball during the backswing
+your left shoulder toward the ball during the backswing

-Since you have
+Since

-an open stance, the club will naturally go back shallower and come back
+you have an open stance, the club will naturally go back

-down
+down from the

-from the outside in, which is what you want.
+outside in, which is what you want.

-- Keep your right
+- Keep

-- Don’t flip your
+- Don’t

-hands so the clubface remains open instead of shut.
-If you do
+flip your hands so the clubface remains open instead of

-this correctly you
+shut.
+If you do this correctly you

 should feel the

-bounce at the bottom of the clubhead hitting and gliding through the
+bounce at the bottom of the clubhead hitting and gliding

-ground.
+through the ground.

-You can
+You

-more open it is the higher the
+The more open it is the higher the

 trajectory and the shorter the distance.

-Click on the images below to see slow-motion video of the flop shot.
+Click on the images below to see slow-motion video of the flop

-Green Side Bunker
+Side Bunker

 Mechanically

-to deal with the sand:
+deal with the sand:

-- Dig your feet
+- Dig

-into the sand
+your feet into the sand

-- Move the ball
+- Move

-forward in your stance by about 2-3 inches
+the ball forward in your stance by about 2-3 inches

-The club will
+The

-is moved forward,
+Since the ball is moved forward,

-a dollar bill).
+dollar bill).

-- Aim slight right
+- Aim

-of your stance line.
-Since the
+slight right of your stance line.
+Since

-clubface never contacts the ball, the ball flies where
+the clubface never contacts the ball, the ball flies where

 the sand goes.

-Even with a wide open clubface, the ball won’t go as far
+Even with a wide open clubface, the ball won’t go as

-right as a flop shot.
+far right as a flop shot.
 It

 will only go